-EDITOR'S NOTE: The following article appeared in The Post-Journal on December 15, 2014.
+EDITOR'S NOTE: The following article by Scott Kindberg originally appeared in The Post-Journal on December 15, 2014.

 A visitor to Bonita Caulcrick's Victorian-style home finds the mailbox to the right of the front door, opens the lid and pulls out an envelope.
 Inside are a stack of family photographs, some dating back 20 years.